seamplex/feenox/README4engineers.markdown

 reads.
 There is no need to give extra settings if the problem does not ask for them.
 Note that since the problem has only one volume, `E` means “the” Young modulus.
-No need to deal with a map between materials and mesh entitites (in this case the mapping is not needed but in [multi-material problems] the mapping is needed indeed).
+No need to deal with a map between materials and mesh entities (in this case the mapping is not needed but in [multi-material problems] the mapping is needed indeed).
 Nothing more, nothing less.